mob949k/Penguin-Star/README.md

 **9. Termination of Access**

 9.1.
-We reserve the right to suspend or terminate your access to the Space Penguin website if it is determined that you have violated these terms.
+We reserve the right to suspend or terminate your access to the Penguin Star website if it is determined that you have violated these terms.

 **10. Applicable Law**